ya0/Yanninimalhu/README.md

 # Strategy Evolution Code

 ## Overview
 This code was developed to simulate the evolution of cooperative and defecting behaviour in large populations.
+The project is mainly based on the Ideas in the paper [Outbreak of Cooperation](https://arxiv.org/abs/0903.4054) by Helbing and Yu.
 In the model, members of the population (players) interact with others around them by playing games, and the payoff each player receives depends on the strategy they employ.
 Players may adjust their strategy over time to maximize their payoff in the long run.
 We considered two behavioural policies, as outlined in detail in this Helbing paper <link>:
 * Imitation: players imitate players in their vicinity with the highest payoff
 * Migration: players move to regions in which their strategy would see them achieve the highest payoff.
 We are interested to see whether these individual behavioural policies can lead to macroscopic effects, in particular the emergence of cooperative behaviour.